 Death, represented by black, specializes in necromancy and decay spells.

 Chaos, represented by red, specializes in fire and destruction spells.

 Nature, represented by green, specializes in earth and counter spells.

 Sorcery, represented by blue, specializes air and subversion spells.

 There’s also a sixth school, Arcane Magic (represented by the color gray), which is a general magic school, available to all wizards.
 If you’re familiarized with the card game Magic The Gathering, it’s very similar to it and magic-wise, follows the same mechanics.

 Also, depending on the points available, you can also choose a characteristic, which will define your play style and isn’t shared with any other wizards during that specific playthrough.

-Depending on your choices, you can start in the world of Arcanus (your typical fantasy world), which grants you access to 9 races to select as your starting army, or the world of Myrror, a more dark and harder world (but with more mana and better treasure available) with 5 races to choose from.
+Depending on your choices, you can start in the world of Arcanus (your typical fantasy world), which grants you access to nine races to select as your starting army, or the world of Myrror, a more dark and harder world (but with more mana and better treasure available) with five different races to choose from.
 And then, the game world you selected is created and you can start your game.

 The objective, as I said before, is to defeat the other wizard (or wizards) and conquer both worlds.
 For that, you need to expand your army, explore the worlds, build and expand more cities (or conquer them), hire or summon heroes and/or creatures, tap into magical nodes, research more spells and finally engage your rivals in battle or use diplomacy to negotiate truces and alliances.